Last modified: Nov 2, 2018 | Previous Versions

 - “Feedback” means feedback or suggestions about the Services provided to Google by Customer.

 - "Fees" means the applicable fees for each Service and any applicable Taxes.
 The Fees for each Service are set forth here: https://cloud.google.com/skus/.

-- "High Risk Activities" means uses such as the operation of nuclear facilities, air traffic control, or life support systems, where the use or failure of the Services could lead to death, personal injury, or environmental damage.
+- “High Risk Activities” means activities where the use or failure of the Services could lead to death, personal injury, or environmental damage (such as operation of nuclear facilities, air traffic control, life support systems, or weaponry).